jboumal/libft/README.md

-# libft
+# 19 libft
-Coding a C library
+This project is about creating a C library.